 A walk around the area is included in our Streiti coastline tour, along with a few other hidden gems of the area.

-In the East Iceland highlands there lingers a canyon named Hafrahvammagljúfur.
-This is a secluded places that is not visited by many but offers a short but beautiful marked hiking trail on the brink of the canyon.
-To reach this place however requires at least a medium size 4×4 car.
-The hike itself is an easy 30 to 60 minute walk around the area.
+In the East Iceland highlands, there lingers a canyon named Hafrahvammagljúfur.
+This is a secluded place that is not visited by many but offers a short but beautiful marked hiking trail on the brink of the canyon.
+To reach this place, however, requires at least a medium size 4×4 car.
+The hike itself is an easy 30 to 60-minute walk around the area.

 5. Laugarfell and surrounding area

 When traveling in the East Iceland highlands you can also find the highland guesthouse Laugarfell.
-Next to the Guesthouse there is a great area for hikes.
+Next, to the guesthouse, there is a great area for hikes.
 Those include a hike upon Mt.
-Laugarfell as well as a trail visiting several waterfalls in the neighbourhood.
+Laugarfell as well as a trail visiting several waterfalls in the neighborhood.

-In Breiðdalur valley there is a little known waterfall falling from under a stone arch.
+In Breiðdalur valley there is a little-known waterfall falling from beneath a stone arch.
 While the waterfall can be seen from a nearby road it is best enjoyed when hiking the short way up to it.
-For those of you that are a little more adventurous you can even hike up to the stone arch above the waterfall.
+For those of you that are a little more adventurous, you can even hike up to the stone arch above the waterfall.